 Q: Are any other residency programs in-house?

 A: No. The St. Joseph's Family Medicine Residency is an unopposed residency.
-However, the hospital currently has Transitional and General Dentistry residencies, and is a co-sponsor of the SUNY Upstate Medical University ER Program.
+However, the hospital currently has Transitional and General Dentistry and Pharmacy residencies, and is a co-sponsor of the SUNY Upstate Medical University ER Program.

 Q: How and how often is feedback provided to residents?